jovyan123-playground/jupyterlab_playgroud/docs/source/extension/extension_dev.rst

     jupyter lab --watch --splice-source

-This command will splice the local ``packages`` directory into the application directory, allowing you to build source extension(s) against the current git checkout.
-Note that :ref:`developing a prebuilt extension <prebuilt_dev_workflow>` against a development version of JupyterLab is generally much easier.
+This command will splice the local ``packages`` directory into the application directory, allowing you to build source extension(s) against the current development sources.
+To statically build spliced sources, use ``jupyter lab build --splice-source``.
+Once a spliced build is created, any subsquent calls to `jupyter labextension build` will be in splice mode by default.
+A spliced build can be forced by calling ``jupyter labextension build --splice-source``.
+Note that :ref:`developing a prebuilt extension <prebuilt_dev_workflow>` against a development version of JupyterLab is generally much easier than source package building.

 The package should export EMCAScript 6 compatible JavaScript.
 It can import CSS using the syntax ``require('foo.css')``.
 The CSS files can